wildthink/SimpleCoding/README.md

 # SimpleCodable

-This is "VERY" simple non-nesting Decoder to try out some concepts.
+This is "VERY" simple Decoder to try out some concepts.

 Possible *simple* use cases include
 - Read a SQL Row into a Codable struct or class